University should expel

 Sadly, society does not owe us a job nor is it required to respect our academic interests.
 Perhaps she could learn to run a lathe like I did?
 I always hear about a need for female representation in certain industries, yet never in those considered to be blue collar.
 Odd.

-James Ramsey, Graduate student/machinist, Tucson
+Graduate student/machinist, Tucson

 Concern about takeover of UA Health Network

 Do you remember H. Ross Perot in the 1992 presidential debates?
 He spoke about the “great sucking sound” of jobs leaving the U.S. for Mexico and elsewhere if certain trade policies were passed.